ArduPilot/ardupilot_wiki/common/source/docs/common-compass-setup-advanced.rst

 controller:

 -  **Enable compasses**: determines whether whether (any) compasses are enabled.
-If enabled the flight controller will use the primary compass for heading data, otherwise the heading will be estimated from GPS.
+If enabled the autopilot will use the primary compass for heading data, otherwise the heading will be estimated from GPS.
 Enabling this checkbox corresponds to setting parameter ``MAG_ENABLE=1``.